oliverphil/GroupProject/README.md

 Weapons:
 1.)
 Hammer: A weapon particularly adept at crushing tombstones 2.)
-Torch: A weapon particularly effective against fabric and embalming fluids 3.)
-Khopesh: An ancient and powerful sword said to have been crafted for a pharoh
+Torch: A weapon particularly effective against fabric and enbalming fluids 3.)
+Khopesh: An ancient and powerful sword said to have been crafted for a Pharoh

 Objects:
 1.)
 Wooden Blockades: Old planks that need to be pryed away from their stone walls 2.)
 Stone Blockades: Must be mined clear before passing through to the next area 3.)
-Chain Blockades: Old, rusty chains potentially quartering off parts of the labrynth
+Chain Blockades: Old, rusty chains potentially quartering off parts of the labyrinth
     from plunderers and excavators
 4.)
 Fountains of Power: Springs of powerful fluid that can be collected if one has an
     empty vessel for storing liquids
 5.)
 Fountains of Health: Springs of invigorating fluid that can be collected if one has an
     empty vessel for storing liquids
 6.)
 Ladder: It is rumored that the only means of returning to Kelburn is through a mystical
-    ladder leading out of the labrynth; (of which few have seen)
+    ladder leading out of the labyrinth; (of which few have seen)